 London Heathrow Airport is an ode to modernity, technology and the jet age.
-It is enormous, truly like a glorious city in itself a, a proud proof to what men can build when they dream big.
+It is enormous, a glorious city in itself a, proud proof to what men can build when they dream big.
 Today it is the world’s busiest airport by international passenger traffic.
 In the last 8 weeks I have travelled through it twice.
 Both times the experience was similar in that Arrivals was a long painful experience and Departure a short pleasurable one.

 It looks like LHR’s management, BAA, have done everything to make your average flyer enjoy the experience of visiting it.
 From the latest shiny terminal, T5, to all the duty free shops to the enormous parking spaces, to it’s connectivity to London’s local transport systems to the clean cool waiting lounges, it looks like considerable effort and thought has been put to the whole thing.

 Think a hospital, police station, the voting experience or calling to resolve a billing dispute with your mobile operator.
 This is not the visit The Louvre or the new Apple store.
 Lingering is an option most will pass for the earlier mentioned places.
-So do do make it easy.

 And T3 -IGI ensures you want to and can get out of it FAST.
 I have probably set world records.
 Once I was out from the aircraft and into the local taxi in less than 30 minutes.
 No arrival at LHR matches that.
-Not even close.
 On the contrary I still remember some horrendous long lines at UKBA (UK Immigration) where I was held up for more than 2 + hours.
-At Dallas airport, I kid you not, in August this year; I was in a line at customs that was almost a KILOMETER long.
+At Dallas airport, I kid you not, in August this year; I was in a line at customs that was almost half a KILOMETER long.

-Maybe starting with the mindset ‘How can we make the visitors experience as SHORT as needed’ is actually a more NOBLE question in the planning meetings of these institutions than ‘How can we make it a plush, rich, awesome experience’.
+Maybe starting with the mindset ‘How can we make the visitors experience as SHORT as needed’ is actually a smart question in the planning meetings of these institutions vs ‘How can we make it a plush, rich, awesome experience’.
 Maybe for some services, SHORT is the new AWESOME.